 “He provides clear and concise guidance and doesn’t sit on the fence.”

 Legal 500 2016 (Private Client - Personal Tax)

 “Rated for his internationally focused trusts and estates practice, he is an expert on issues of entailment, executor powers and variation.
 His broader chancery practice extends to insolvency, real property and professional negligence, as well as capital gains and inheritance tax”.
 “He has the ability to clearly communicate issues to lay clients and his advocacy is pragmatic, appropriately structured, and covers the key points incisively”.”rated for his internationally focused trusts and estates practice, he is an expert on issues of entailment, executor powers and variation.
 His broader chancery practice extends to insolvency, real property and professional negligence, as well as capital gains and inheritance tax”.
 “He has the ability to clearly communicate issues to lay clients and his advocacy is pragmatic, appropriately structured, and covers the key points incisively”.

 “A much respected private client junior, whose caseload focuses heavily on trusts, probate, estates and tax work.
 His practice is increasingly international in flavour.”
 “He is very approachable and always gives excellent advice.”

 - Christ Church, Oxford University

 - Professional Negligence Bar Association

 Robert Arnfield is a self-employed, independent barrister whose practice is governed by the Code of Conduct of the Bar of England and Wales.
-He is registered with The Bar Standards Board [Bar Ref 35750] and is fully insured with the Bar Mutual Indemnity Fund [BMIF Ref 2360/050] to provide legal services, please refer to the BMIF website for full details of the world-wide cover provided.
+He is regulated by The Bar Standards Board [Bar Ref 35750] and is fully insured with the Bar Mutual Indemnity Fund [BMIF Ref 2360/050] to provide legal services, please refer to the BMIF website for full details of the world-wide cover provided.
 He is registered for VAT under the reference 701412886.